robinhu1/comm313_S21_Final_Project/data/README.md

 All my data was downloaded from Lexis Nexis.
 The bulk data download was through the Penn server with search terms COVID-19 and origins, all publications post 01/01/2019 to end of March 2021, in English.
 Only publications from the 5 selected sources were included ((China Daily, NY Times, Daily Telegraph, Guardian, and Hindustan Times)).

 The second data download was not a bulk download but manual download from Lexis Nexis using the same search queries but only from the China Daily and excluding the sources already included from the bulk download.
+Total 32 txt files.

 For my initial personal research, I included links to some fun articles to read about some conspiracy theories.